SeppiBrocki/susgruppen/README.md

 The greedy algorithm (steps 1–6) is repeated 1000 times.
 The grouping with the highest total number of matches is returned as the optimal configuration.

-# 🧠 Match Definition
+## 🎯 Optimization Goal

 A match occurs when a student is grouped with someone listed in their preference list.

-## 🎯 Optimization Goal

 The algorithm aims to find a group distribution in which no reassignment would increase the number of matches.

 ---